-Germany: To Question 3 b): Answers 1 and 2: Competence restricted to the regulator To Question 3 b): Answer 3: Need of application of methods, models and codes by the TSO different from the implementer.
+Germany: Competence restricted to the regulator; need of application of methods, models and codes by the TSO different from the implementer.

-Hungary: The above mentioned topics (Question 3a) & b) were chosen by the regulators and are thought essential for their regulatory and licensing work (regardless of whether the implementer also studies certain specific questions or not).
+Hungary: The above mentioned topics (Question 3a) & b)) were chosen by the regulators and are thought essential for their regulatory and licensing work (regardless of whether the implementer also studies certain specific questions or not).